gchq/stroom-docs/content/en/docs/user-guide/pipelines/reference-data.md

 The Off-Heap store is intended to be located on local disk on the Stroom node.
 The location of the store is set using the property `stroom.pipeline.referenceData.localDir`.
 Using LMDB on remote storage is NOT advised, see http://www.lmdb.tech/doc.
+Using the fastest storage (i.g. fast SSDs) is advised to reduce load times and lookups of data that is not in memory.

 {{% warning %}}
 If you are running stroom on AWS EC2 instances then you will need to attach some local instance storage to the host, e.g. SSD, to use for the reference data store.